 Today's briefing in Dublin provided employers with an opportunity to gain an in-depth knowledge of the employment services available through the new Intreo service being provided by the Department of Social Protection.

 "The Intreo offices will build links with employers locally and nationally.
 Employers will receive a comprehensive service, including the referral of skilled people, and information on the range of incentives available to them, such as the Employer Job (PRSI) Incentive Scheme, Revenue Job Assist and JobBridge internship schemes.
 Employers will also now be supported by a dedicated team of DSP activation managers located throughout the country."

 The briefing outlined the incentives, including financial incentives, available to employers when recruiting people from the live register.
 These include financial supports such as the PRSI exemption scheme and employment initiatives such as JobBridge – the National Internship Scheme, and workplace supports to assist employees with disabilities.
 All of these services are provided at no costs to employers.
 Experts from the Revenue Commissioners were also in attendance to provide information on their Job Assist Scheme.

-	The Limerick event is the first of a number of employer events to be held nationally during October and November throughout the country.
+The Dublin event is the one of a number of employer events which took place nationwide during October and November.

-	These events are supported by Chambers Ireland, CIPD, Eures, IBEC, and the Revenue Commissioners.
+These events are supported by Chambers Ireland, CIPD, Eures, IBEC, ISME and the Revenue Commissioners.